Photodynamic Therapy (PDT)

 Photodynamic Therapy (PDT) with Blu-U® and Levulan® Kerastick® is used for a variety of purposes, including actinic keratosis (AK) and precancerous skin lesions, sun spots, and acne.
 The procedure can help to eliminate abnormal cells and minimize and the appearance of skin blemishes to reveal the radiance of your skin underneath.
 PDT is effective through its two components: a drug called Levulan® Kerastick® and the light source Blu-U®.
 The procedure involves a two-part treatment over the course of three to five sessions, depending on the extent of your needs.

-Shehla Ebrahim, MD and Christopher Pavlou, MD are pleased to offer the advanced option of PDT for patients wishing to enhance the appearance and health of their skin.
+Shehla Ebrahim, MD is pleased to offer the advanced option of PDT for patients wishing to enhance the appearance and health of their skin.
 To learn if the solution is right for you, please contact Afterglow Physician Directed Medical Aesthetics today!

 How does it work?